Is Coffee Acidic?

 Milk is one way to cut the acidity in your coffee.
 It’s more alkaline than coffee and does work to lessen the bite in your drink.
 Bear in mind, though, that milk has lactic acid, so it may also cause discomfort for some people who are sensitive to dairy.

 Nut milk and oat milk are other options, but you need to be careful when adding them.
-They can cut coffee’s acidity, but some tend to curdle once they hit the hot drink.
+They can cut coffee’s acidity, but some non-dairy milk tends to curdle once it hits the hot drink.

 Toppings